Producer/ Mixer/ Musician

 In 2012, Blackwood produced early recordings for London Grammar before fellow Big Life producer Youth invited him to mix the then new album from Reverend and The Makers.
 Blackwood also started sessions with the enigmatic Tom The Lion which would later result in his acclaimed Decca Records debut album “Sleep,” as well as American rock band Super Water Symphony.

-It was later that year when Blackwood began working on the biggest project of his career to date.
+In 2013, Blackwood began working on the biggest project of his career to date.
 He spent three months at his Voltaire Road Studio working on George Ezra’s debut album “Wanted On Voyage.”
 Released in the summer of 2014, the lead single “Budapest” exploded internationally with four #1 chart positions in Europe and many more Top 10 entries.
 The album itself topped the charts in the UK during a 44 week run in the Top 10 as it raced passed a million worldwide sales.
 As a result, Ezra was nominated for four BRIT Awards including Best British Album and Best British Single.

 For more information, please contact: firstname.lastname@example.org